Recently, I noticed that protonmail treats users that attempt to use their service via tor a bit differently.

 Can’t spammers create multiple accounts without using Tor?

 Well…the difference is that it makes it easier to identify people that create an account without using Tor.

 Because that’s the difference.
 That’s the only difference.

 So clearly, this doesn’t make any sense and definitely it’s not for fighting spammers.

 Nothing from what they claim and say adds up, and for me protonmail is definitely not an option anymore.

-What I mean is, if you see shit on one side of the cake, what do you do:
+If you see shit on one side of the cake:

 a.
 You clean that part up and eat the rest of the cake.